 The emphasis always is on making sure all members of the school – staff, students, families – are clear about what needs to be done, using the fact that SharePoint can be transparent to a chosen audience and also closely focussed where necessary.
 To this end, the many portals and sites share three core characteristics – explanation, collaboration and exemplification.
 The family portal, for example doesn’t just provide access to data, it explains and demonstrates, with examples, what the levels and assessments mean.
 The exemplification site has scanned samples of work of various levels and grades from across the curriculum for staff, students and parents to see.
 The Assessment for Learning Site is a forum for explaining and sharing good practice, again with examples.

-Of this multiplicity of portals and sites, there are three, the esson ank perhaps best demonstrate the Gateway’s role at the heart of learning.
-The Lesson Bank and the Subject Sites together exemplify the determined drive to harness ICT in improving teaching and learning.
-Celebrating Faiths illustrates the Academy’s awareness of the value of its richly diverse community, and of the importance of family and community engagement in learning.
+Of this multiplicity of portals and sites, there are three key ones, the Lesson Planning Bank perhaps best demonstrate the Gateway’s role at the heart of learning.
+The Lesson Planning Bank and the Subject Sites together exemplify the determined drive to harness ICT in improving teaching and learning.
+The Celebrating Faiths site illustrates the Academy’s awareness of the value of its richly diverse community, and of the importance of family and community engagement in learning.

-Lesson Bank,
+Lesson Planning Bank,

 The bank has developed from a requirement for teachers to make a proportion of their lesson plans (originally every lesson, now about one in three) available on the Gateway.
-They’re prepared an interactive template and uploaded to the lesson bank, a process that helps all teachers to plan as well as the best.
+They’re prepared using an interactive template and uploaded to the lesson bank, a process that helps all teachers to plan as well as the best.
 Staff now have a tagged and transparent library of exemplar lessons that promotes constant improvement as teachers see good planning modelled across the curriculum.
 Monitoring and support by heads of department and senior leaders is improved and teachers feel that their commitment to planning is being recognised.
 As a result, together with associated CPD, quality of planning has dramatically increased, bringing about greater consistency in teaching and more effective learning.

 Subject Sites.